MatiasTervonen/weatherapp/README.md

 - Weather data is fetched from the Finnish Meteorological Institute (FMI).
 - Data is stored in Supabase and refreshed every 10 minutes via a cron job.
-- Frontend uses SWR to fetch and cache data efficiently.
+- Frontend uses TanStack Query to fetch and cache data efficiently.
 - Every morning at 5:00 AM, the app fetches weather data for all cities in Finland and saves the summaries to the database.
 Based on this data, a daily weather report is generated with ChatGPT and saved to database.
 All of this is fully automated with cron jobs.
 - Rain radar images are processed on the server, generated, and stored in Supabase Storage.
   Metadata for each image is saved in a dedicated Supabase table.
 A cron job handles this entire process automatically.